 What is MyTimetable?

-Starting Semester 1 2020, MyTimetable is replacing my.unimelb (eStudent) as the University’s new class timetabling system.
-MyTimetable gives you more time to consider and enter your class preferences, giving you an equitable opportunity to plan and create your preferred class timetable.
+MyTimetable is the University’s class timetabling system.
+MyTimetable gives you time to consider and enter your class preferences so that you can plan and create your preferred class timetable.

 MyTimetable is a class timetabling system that creates individual timetables for students based on submitted class preferences, ensuring everyone has an equitable opportunity of getting their preferred class timetable.
 You will use this system to create your class timetable prior to each study period.